nickwu241/list-of-projects/README.md

 **[Course Scrapper UBC]** - Scrape UBC Cousres information to provide utilities such as notifying users of free spots in full courses and outputing all possible course schedules given a list of courses to take.
 TAGS: Python (BeautifulSoup, requests, lxml), Twilio API, Firebase

-**[FoodShake]** - An Android Application to solve “Where should we eat?” situations by randomly selecting a nearby restaurant on phone shake.
+**[FoodShake]** - Android Application to solve “Where should we eat?” situations by randomly selecting a nearby restaurant on phone shake.
 TAGS: Android/Java (okhttp, retrofit), Yelp API, Google Maps API

-**Desktop Launcher** - A toy turret that can rotate, take photos and shoot projectiles for techonolgy enthusiasts.
+**Desktop Launcher** - Toy turret that can rotate, take photos and shoot projectiles for technology enthusiasts.
 Optionally controlled through the Desktop Launcher mobile application.
 TAGS: C, Android/Java, SystemVerilog, FPGA

 #### 2016
-**[UBC Snowbots]** - An autonomous robot that navigates through an obstacle course for the Intelligent Ground Vehicle Competition.
+**[UBC Snowbots]** - Autonomous robot that navigates through an obstacle course for the Intelligent Ground Vehicle Competition.
 TAGS: C, C++, Python, ROS

-**[Internet Connected Baby Monitor]** - An IoT baby monitor powered by Raspberry Pi and Arduino.
+**[Internet Connected Baby Monitor]** - IoT baby monitor powered by Raspberry Pi and Arduino.
 TAGS: Python, C, HTML, CSS, Javascript, Node.js, Weave, Raspberry Pi, Arduino

-**Arduino-Based Autonomous Robot** - An autonomous robot that explores the world and follow black lines that can also be controlled by a mobile device.
+**Arduino-Based Autonomous Robot** - Autonomous robot that explores the world and follow black lines that can also be controlled by a mobile device.
 TAGS: Android/Java, C, Arduino

-**Morse Code with Arduino** - A device that outputs input messages into morse code.
+**Morse Code with Arduino** - Device that outputs input messages into morse code.
 TAGS: C, Arduino

-**Restaurant Database** - A Java application that stores samples of Yelp's Academic Datasheet in JSON and returns data given a query.
+**Restaurant Database** - Java application that stores samples of Yelp's Academic Datasheet in JSON and returns data given a query.
 TAGS: Java, Yelp

-**RISC Machine** - A simple RISC machine with arithmetic, memory instructions and branching.
+**RISC Machine** - Simple RISC machine with arithmetic, memory instructions and branching.
 TAGS: SystemVerilog

 ## Games
 #### 2017
-**[Cabin Escape]** -  A 3D first person escape the room puzzle game created in Unity.
+**[Cabin Escape]** - 3D first person escape the room puzzle game created in Unity.

-**[Don't Burn Your Friends]** - A 2D point-and-click adventure game created in Unity.
+**[Don't Burn Your Friends]** - 2D point-and-click adventure game created in Unity.

 #### 2016
-**[Happy Claws]** - A virtual claw machine game created in Unity.
+**[Happy Claws]** - Virtual claw machine game created in Unity.

 **[Blackjack]** - Implemented in Java (JavaFX).